SteveBarnett/human-centred/workshops/nztestingconf-2024.md

     - The standards have some gaps and loopholes.
     - Compliance sets the minimum level of accessibility and usability.
     - We choose the maximum.
+    - It can technically accessible, but not very usable!
+- Something WCAG sort-of doesn't have now, but will sort-of later:
+    - Issue Severity: Critical, High, Medium, Low
+- Remember the Priority of Constituencies
+    - Put our users first. "difficulties to the user should be given more weight than difficulties to implementors".
+DX is important, but not at the expense of UX.
+- WAI ARIA Authoring Practices
+    - What is ARIA?
+        - Rules of ARIA
+    - good specs
+    - slightly dodgy examples
+- Know the big names
+    - Short URL to links page, web and mobile filterable

+Questions?
+Questions!
+Questions.

+TODO: Feels like PoC and big names could move.
+{: .boxout .boxout-todo}

+Pick 'n' mix activities

-- Going-into-lunch activity
+### Going-into-lunch activity

+Maybe this idea, but definitely some "activity."

 - What things are you happy with people doing the absolute bare minimum of?
     - The Food Safety standards?
         - How well cleaned are the plates?
         - How warm is the tea or coffee?
     - How closely are cars following the road traffic guidelines?
     - If you buy something: the bare minimum encryption and security on your bank account.

+## Session 3

-- After lunch
+- After lunch: follow up on "lunch activity"
     - What bare minimums did you spot?
 Or going-the-extra-mile-s?

-### Know the technology

-- Think in semantics
-    - links, buttons, radios, checkboxes, selects
-- Understand the accessibility tree
-    - name, role, value, state
-- Understand accessibility extensions (like ARIA for the web)
-    - Rules of ARIA
-    - APG

-### Follow the Standards

-- Remember the Priority of Constituencies
-    - Put our users first. "difficulties to the user should be given more weight than difficulties to implementors".
-DX is important, but not at the expense of UX.
-- Know the Standards
-    - WCAG POUR
-    - WCAG Success Criteria
-    - WAI ARIA Authoring Practices
-- Know the big names
-    - Short URL to links page, web and mobile filterable

-### Slides to put somewhere

-- Sir Timbo quote
-    - > “The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect.” -- Tim Berners-Lee
-- A human uses the web (remixed)
-    - **A human** using a mouse / trackpad / keyboard / switch control / puffer / magnification tool / voice control / screen reader and Safari / Chrome / Firefox / Edge on a Windows / Mac / Linux desktop / laptop / tablet / phone in light / dark mode / high contrast mode with reduced motion enabled with smaller / larger text size **uses the web**
-- Social model activity
+### Post-lunch activity 10m

+- Keep broadening our minds, expanding our spectrums
+- Audio description or Halloween keyboards
+- Something a bit fun to get back into it

+#### Audio desc

+- Pick one of the videos, we'll just watch a minute or two
+    - Frozen - Trailer with Audio Description - YouTube
+    - Lion King Audio Description - Full Clip - YouTube
+    - Pulp Fiction Audio Description Sample on Vimeo
-- Questions, frequently
+- Headphones on!
+    - Watch it, note what they include.
+    - Watch it, note what they exclude.
+    - Discuss!
+Facts?
+Moods?
+Viiiiibes?
+    - What's the lesson?
+Identical experience is impossible.
+Humans can be very different!
+But we can aim for equivalent experience, similar.

+#### Halloween keyboards

+- Play Hocus Focus

+### Back into it

+- Questions?
+Questions!
+Questions.
+- Pick 'n' mix activities

-## Automated vs manual
+### Automated vs manual

 - Automated testing can catch a lot, but not everything
 - **Does an automated test catch it?**